Our Games & Puzzles page is ready to challenge you!

 Like, perhaps, a five-letter word for 'Yule song'?
 Or what about four letters, for 'archaelogist's find'?
 (We'll think about those for a minute.)

-You can always spend some time on journalstar.com to browse the latest local news to stay informed but we also have a great spot for you to have some fun and bend your mind a bit.
+You can always spend some time on journalstar.com to browse the latest local news in order to stay informed, but we also have a great spot for you to have some fun and bend your mind a bit.

 People are also reading…